40 Extremely Achievable Things To Do In London

 2. Make your way along Camden Passage up to the Camden Head

 Come out of Angel Station, walk straight.
-Keep right instead of walking on Upper Street.
-Here be local independent shops, antique stalls, cafes, a slightly hidden pub (with a beer garden and comedy club) all in need of your support and cash.
+Keep right instead of walking along Upper Street.
+Here be local independent shops, antique stalls, cafes, a slightly hidden pub (with a lively lil beer garden and a comedy club).

 3. See cool science stuff in the Wellcome Collection

-I have never once been disappointed with this place.
-Once I saw actual real life brains.
+This place is cool in a niche, slightly off beat, vaguely human-body-ish way.
+And by that I mean one time I saw an exhibition featuring Victorian sex toys and another time I saw actual real life brains.
 It’s always free, sometimes there’s a queue on Saturdays for the main exhibit, but in the week it’s usually quiet.
 Also, great cafe.

 4. Look at whales and dinosaur bones in the Natural History Museum

-Yep, I’m recommending the NHM even though it’s touristy because they’ve got whales.
+Yeah, I’m recommending the NHM even though it’s touristy because it’s actually very cool and they’ve got whales.
 Follow this advice, and go to the Queens Gate entrance.
 Be there when it opens and not a moment later.
+The dinosaurs move now!
+The paid exhibitions are quieter, the National Geographic Photographer of the Year is always an excellent shout.
 Good for a day off work.

 5. Go find the dead people in the British Museum

-Literally: go into the British Museum.
-Find the Egyptian mummies.
+Literally: enter in the British Museum.
+Bring a buggy because they’ll let you skip the queue.
+Locate the Egyptian mummies.
 Photograph the main hall.
 Leave the British Museum (via the gift shop).

 6. Walk, drive, bike or horse ride around Richmond Park

 If you want to gallop around on horses, I recommend Stag Lodge stables.
 Otherwise just bring your adult scooter.
 Or feet.
+Or bike.
 Whatever.
 It’s like going to Wales or some other part of the country with lots of grass.
-There will be deer.
+If you’re driving or need a place to meet mates, head to the Roehampton Gate, there’s a big car park, a cafe, and toilets.
+Cross the road, chuck down a blanket.
+Keep an eye out for deer.

 7. Watch an extremely good documentary

-The tiny Bertha Dochouse screening room at the Curzon in Bloomsbury only shows documentaries, and there aren’t many seats.
-Which means fewer people to annoy you with popcorn noises.
-Plus films are £5 before 5pm, Monday to Thursday.
+The tiny Bertha Dochouse screening room at the Curzon in Bloomsbury only shows documentaries, and there are only 55 seats.
+Which in practice means great, interesting, often niche and award winning films and fewer people to loudly eat popcorn and accidentally forget to mute their phones.

-8. Play ping pong or darts near Farringdon
+8. Play darts and board games in a pub near Farringdon

-11. Book an indoor tennis court at Lee Valley Hockey and Tennis Centre
+11. Play tennis indoors at Lee Valley Hockey and Tennis Centre

-Indoor courts are gold dust around this city.
-It’ll cost about £25 for an hour.
-But if it’s not raining, book an outdoor one.
-They’ll supply the racket and balls, membership is free.
-All you need is a friend.
+Indoor courts are gold dust around this city, so hiring one costs about £32.50 for an hour at Lee Valley.
+But if it’s not raining, they have outdoor courts too (£13).
+They’ll supply the racket and balls.
+All you need is one (or three) friends.

 12. Walk from Victoria Park to Camden along the Regent’s Canal